singlerecordnet/singlerecordnet.github.io/index.md

 ## PROFESSIONAL EXPERIENCE
 ### Business Intelligence Developer at ClaroPR, San Juan, Puerto Rico
 - From May 2023 to present
-- Designed and built automation and distribution pipeline using Microsoft 365 Services (PowerAutomate, OneDrive, Sharepoint, PowerBI), Windows batch scripts and Oracle/SQLPLUS scripts which featured self-refreshing dashboards, manager administered distribution lists and email notifications.
+- Designed and built automation and distribution pipeline using Microsoft 365 Services (PowerAutomate, OneDrive, Sharepoint, PowerBI), Windows batch scripts and Oracle/SQLPLUS scripts which feature self-refreshing dashboards, manager administered distribution lists and email notifications.
 Impact: 5 reports were fully automated which impact at least 3 departments comprised of at least 40 personnel, as well as external sales partners.
 - Built web-based Oracle interface to allow analysts without direct DB access to design their own reports.
+- While functioning as the provisionañ email marketing administrator, built a  (as of this writing) self-hosted bitly clone in order to supplement the limited analytics functionality of the in-house email sending application.
 ### Delivery Expert at Domino's Pizza, Vega Baja, Puerto Rico
 - From October 2022 to December 2022
 ### Assistant Manager at Domino's Pizza, Winchester, Virginia